Eyesore123/project-management/README.md

 Files for project management website.
 This project is from The Net Ninja Firebase and React course.

+Deployed to Firebase:

+<a href="https://javascript-d1a2d.web.app/">Go to project website</a>

 Changes I made when compared to the code in the course material:

 * Code is cleaner and drier